Locked-in syndrome: Signs and symptoms

+Individuals with locked-in syndrome also have intact hearing and subsequent language comprehension.
+However, these patients might have trouble with voluntary breathing and require assistance due to apnea, ataxia, and hyperpnea.
+This can be coupled with dizziness and vertigo.
+Locked-in syndrome patients also have been reported to have involuntary movements such as sucking, chewing, swallowing, yawning, and moaning due to lost pyramidal control of motor systems.

 Causes

 Unlike persistent vegetative state, in which the upper portions of the brain are damaged and the lower portions are spared, locked-in syndrome is essentially the opposite, caused by damage to specific portions of the lower brain and brainstem, with no damage to the upper brain.
 Injuries to the pons are the most common cause of locked-in syndrome.

 Possible causes of locked-in syndrome include: